 - Levinsky Market

-If you never visited Nachalat Binyamin and love such events, then I would recommend visiting it.
-Moreover, you can find there nice and unique souvenirs.
+If you never visited Nachalat Binyamin and love such events, I would recommend seeing it.
+Moreover, you can find there lovely and unique souvenirs.

 Have you ever been to the Nachalat Binyamin Market?
 Tell us in the comments below.